spiresheep/rothko/README.md

 ## TODO - Boring Super Secret Dev Notes
 1. Add names to cells without names so the app does not crash
+1. Change how traverseal works and make it easier to traverse across cells
 1. Cell/Layout Editor
 2. Improve the layout config file format.
 Improvements will take the form of removing JSON chaff, adding shorthands for all the properties and more.